michaltykac/proshade/README.md

 # Introduction

 ProSHADE is a C++ language library and an associated tool providing functionalities for working with structural biology molecular structures.
-The library implements functions for computing shape-wise structural distances between pairs of molecules, detecting symmetry over the centre of mass of a single structure, map re-sizing as well as matching density maps and PDB coordinate files into one another.
-The executable implemented in the bin.cpp file then allows easy access to these functionalities without the need for library linking, while the python modules provide easy access to the functionality from the python language.
-For help on how the executable should be used, refer to the -h option of it.
-For more details about the functionalities, see below
+The library implements functions for computing shape-wise structural distances between pairs of molecules, detecting symmetry over the centre of mass (or centre of map) of a single structure, map re-sizing as well as matching density maps and PDB coordinate files to one another.
+The executable implemented in the ```bin.cpp``` file then allows easy access to these functionalities without the need for library linking, while the python modules provides easy access to the functionality from the python language.
+For help on how the executable should be used, refer to the ```-h``` option of it.
+For more details about the functionalities, see below.

 # Obtaining ProSHADE